FelixMartel/DEVINE/docs/source/ros/index.rst

     * This will launch **ALL** Devine nodes.
     * You can also use this to launch specific nodes like so `roslaunch devine devine.launch launch_all:=false dashboard:=true`

+* rosrun topic_tools throttle messages /camera/rgb/image_color/compressed 0.33 /devine/image/segmentation

+    * Segments every 30 seconds

+* rosrun rqt_gui rqt_gui

+    * Starts a GUI with many usefull ROS development tools that enables you to subscribe and monitor ROS topics for example.

+* rosrun rqt_top rqt_top

+    * See the actually ressources consumed by your ROS environment.

 Modules
 =======